Policy on Expanded Access to Investigational Drugs

 Expanded access program for setmelanotide

 Expanded access is the use of an investigational therapy to treat patients who are unable to participate in clinical trials and have serious or immediately life-threatening diseases or conditions that have no comparable or satisfactory alternative treatment options.
-Following the completion of a Phase 3 clinical trial, Rhythm is making setmelanotide available through an expanded access program (EAP) for patients diagnosed with Bardet-Biedl Syndrome (BBS) in the United States.
-If a treating physician believes setmelanotide may be the only therapeutic option for a patient, the physician can request additional information about the EAP by emailing:
+Following the completion of a Phase 3 clinical trial meeting key clinical endpoints, Rhythm may consider making setmelanotide available through potential expanded access programs (EAP).
+If a treating physician believes setmelanotide, through the EAP, may be the only therapeutic option for a patient, the physician can request additional information about the EAP by emailing: